thezhe/ci.cmake/README.md

 # ci.cmake

-CMake script that to builds, tests, and packages the current working directory.
-All steps use Release config and define cache variable `CI_BUILD_VERSION` as the output of `git describe --tags --always`.
+CMake script that to builds, tests, and packages the current working directory in Release mode.
+Also defines `$CACHE{CI_BUILD_VERSION}` as the output of `git describe --tags --always`.

 ## Features